 What’s better than liquid nitrogen ice cream, milkshakes, coffees and espressos?

-I’ll tell you – liquid nitrogen ice cream, milkshakes, coffees, espressos and booze.
+I’ll tell you – liquid nitrogen ice cream, milkshakes, coffees, espressos and adult mixin’s.

-Buzzed Bull Creamery isn’t your average, every day run-of-the-mill ice cream shop.
-This ice cream shop has something the whole family can enjoy – plus a little something extra special for the adults.
+Buzzed Bull Creamery isn’t your average, everyday run-of-the-mill ice cream shop.
+This ice cream shop has something the whole family can enjoy – plus a little something extra special for the grown-ups.

 From the moment you step foot inside Buzzed Bull Creamery, you know you’re in for a real treat – pun entirely intended.

-Buzzed Bull harnesses the power of liquid nitrogen to make their delightful frozen creations.
+Buzzed Bull harnesses the power of liquid nitrogen to make their delightful frozen desserts.

-In case you are wondering, this process involves essentially flash freezing ingredients like cream, milk, vanilla, sugar, etc., with a short burst of liquid nitrogen.
-The result produces a small, billowy fog and an instant frozen cup of goodness.
+In case you are wondering, this process involves a simple series of steps.
+It is essentially flash-freezing ingredients like cream, milk, vanilla, sugar, etc., with a short burst of liquid nitrogen.
+The result produces a small, billowy fog and an instant frozen cup of nitro milkshake goodness.

-Because the process happens so quickly and in real time, the end product is usually smoother, denser, more flavorful and fresher than traditional ice cream.
+The process happens quickly and in real-time, so the end product is usually smoother, denser, more flavorful and fresher than traditional ice cream.

 But that’s not where the uniqueness of this creamery ends.

-Guests 21 and up get to choose between a “buzzed” and “non-buzzed” experience.
+But guests 21 and up get to choose between a “buzzed” and “non-buzzed” experience.
+So the kids will have just as many sweet treat options to choose from.

 Buzzed treats, as the name might suggest, are alcohol-infused.
-All specialities can be made “buzzed” by adding one of Buzzed Bull Creamery’s suggested liquors or by selecting your own.
+With all specialties, you can add one of Buzzed Bull Creamery’s suggested liquors or select your own.

-Each “buzzed” creation starts at about a 5% ABV, but additional shots can be added for an extra charge.
+Each of these creations starts at about 5% ABV, but additional shots can be added for an extra charge.

-Toppings and extras include: M&M’s, Reese’s, Snickers, Butterfingers, Oreo’s, Snickers, chocolate chips, gummy worms, waffle cone pieces, brownie bites, walnuts, peanuts, pecans, almonds, chocolate sprinkles, rainbow sprinkles, cookie dough and whipped cream.
+Toppings and extras include M&M’s, Reese’s, Snickers, Butterfingers, Oreo’s, Snickers, chocolate chips, graham crackers, gummy worms, waffle cone pieces, chocolate brownies, peanut butter cups, walnuts, peanuts, pecans, almonds, chocolate sprinkles, rainbow sprinkles, cookie dough and whipped cream.

-How the idea for a boozy ice cream shop in Pigeon Forge was born
+How the idea for this ice cream shop began

-How does one come up with the idea for an alcohol-infused liquid nitrogen ice cream shop?
-We talked to the Buzzed Bull Creamery’s creator and CEO, Colten Mounce to get the scoop.
+How does one come up with the idea for an infused liquid nitrogen ice cream shop?
+We talked to Buzzed Bull Creamery’s creator and CEO, Colten Mounce to get the scoop.
 Last ice cream pun, I promise.

 “This concept came up with my wife and I sitting on the couch eating vanilla ice cream and drinking Bourbon.
 This was 2013 – and there was really nothing like this at the time,” says Mounce.